bbmaster123/FWFU/uwpspy.md

 >
 > 5. To target a specific element you do not know the name of, make sure UWPspy is the active window, hover your cursor over the element to target, and press CTRL+D. This will make UWPspy jump to that element
 >
-> 6. Once you have found the element you'd like to style, take note of which styles are avaible to that target.
+> 6. Once you have found the element you'd like to style, take note of which styles are available to that target.
 Each target may or may not support a given style.
 For example, an icon might have the Glyph style, but a BackgroundElement will not.
 >
 > 7. Some (but not all) elements have Visual States.
 This can include common states (Active, Inactive, PointerOver, etc) and unique states (RunningIndicatorStates, ResizeEnabled, Dragging, etc).
-Common visual states are shared across serveral elements, while unique states may only be for one specific target or group of targets (Ex.
+Common visual states are shared across several elements, while unique states may only be for one specific target or group of targets (Ex.
 MultiWindowActive).
 To see which states a target might have, click the visual states tab on the right.
 >
 >![3](https://github.com/user-attachments/assets/c7772887-6936-49cd-bcb3-e295905db361)
 >